fabric/fabric/sites/docs/cli.rst

     authenticating via passwords and, in some versions, also used for key passphrases.)
 Useful if you do not want to configure such values in on-disk conf files or via shell environment variables.

+.. option:: --prompt-for-passphrase

+    Causes Fabric to prompt 'up front' for a value to store as the ``connect_kwargs.passphrase`` config setting (used by Paramiko to decrypt private key files.)
+Useful if you do not want to configure such values in on-disk conf files or via shell environment variables.

+.. option:: -S, --ssh-config

+    Takes a path to load as a runtime SSH config file.
+See :ref:`ssh-config`.

+.. option:: -t, --connect-timeout

+    Takes an integer of seconds after which connection should time out.
+    Supplies the default value for the ``timeouts.connect`` config setting.

 Seeking & loading tasks